spbrogan/rvc2mqtt/docs/plugin.md

 `self.mqtt_support: MQTT_Support` - mqtt_support object used for pub/sub operations

 `self.send_queue: queue` - queue used to transmit any RVC can bus messages.
-Msg must a dictionary and must supply at least the `dgn` string and 8 byte `data` array.
+Msg must be a dictionary and must supply at least the `dgn` string and 8 byte `data` array.

 ## Functions